Zeevzu/IMDB_score_predictor-/README.md

 To have reasonable traning and inference time we used a pre-trained DNN model, also we assumed that video as an input will cause a huge input layer with big redundancy between following frames, as result we chose to sample randomly meaningful frames from the trailer and to have small amount of frames as the input to the model.
 So the actuall block diagram of our project is as follows.
 <p align="center">
 <img src="./Block Diagram Actual.png" height="200" > </p>

+## Dataset

+## Model
+As mentioned in the Background section, We worked with pre-trained Deep Neural Networks.
+The architectures we chose were - Resnet50, Resnet18 and VGG16.
+To all of those models we updated the input layer and the first 2D convolution layer to get 15 input channels.
+Also we added a linear output layer with 1 output because we use the network for regression task.